omari-kd/Recommendation-System-Analysis-and-Modelling/README.md

 2.1 Behaviour Data (events.csv)

 The behaviour data includes a total of 2,756,101 events, with 2,664,312 views, 69,332 add-to-cart actions and 22,457 transactions, recorded from 1,407,580 unique visitors.
-Each event corresponds to one of three types of interactions: "view", "addtocart", or "transaction".
+Each event corresponds to one of three types of interactions: "view", "addtocart" or "transaction".
 These implicit feedback signals are crucial for recommender systems:

 View: Represents a user showing interest in an item.